ericdwkim/ericdwkim/README.md

 ### Greetings!

 I have over a year experience in data analysis and I'm currently working as a Technical Analyst at @ [Aramark](https://www.aramark.com/home).
-I am actively pursuing to become a Data Scientist.

 ### Languages and Tools